Our company and team

 I later found a passion for design.
 In high school, during the late 90’s, I got a job at a software company designing and building logos and websites (which had been a hobby of mine before that).
 That wasn’t what the company did, but at that time everyone wanted to get a website for their organization because the internet was the hot new thing.
 And so, trying to capitalize on the new trend, they hired a young man with a passion for it.
 For a few years after that I continued to build websites and do general IT work for small businesses.

 Out of college I took a “temporary” position with a construction company, not even knowing what the job entailed.
 I soon found out that in 2007, the company had two typist on staff and was looking to add a third.
-I spent the next few months learning what the company was about and then pitched the owner on a new IT plan (and a raise): computers for all office staff, everyone learns typing and office programs, I build a website, database, and more… and we let the two typists go.
+I spent the next few months learning what the company was about and then pitched the owner on a new IT plan: computers for all office staff, everyone learns typing and office programs, I build a website, database, and more… and we let the two typists go.
 Needless to say, this did wonders for the company.

 IT project management doesn’t differ much from construction project management.
 Meet the client, find out their needs, form a plan, foresee issues, estimate the costs, execute wisely.
 And so, I spent the next 7 years doing just that.
 Meanwhile, I bought a house and did all my own renovations, including a new backyard design with a patio, deck, stone veneer wall with glass insets, spa, and a raised garden bed with a sandbox on one end for my then-3-year-old.